San Sebastiano al Palatino: Saint Sebastian

 Saint Sebastian was a devout Christian who was educated in Milan.
 Because of his faithful military service and reliability, he was appointed as a leader of the praetorian guard.
 In this position, he was forced to conceal his Christian identity.
 In a community of Christians in Rome, Sebastian was responsible for converting several friends to Christianity, until they were all arrested and martyred; Sebastian was the final martyr.
 His sentence was one befitting a soldier of the praetorian guard, where he had to act as a target for bow-and-arrow practice.
-This did not kill him, and he was rescued by a woman named Irene, who nursed him back to health.
+This did not kill him, and he was rescued by Saint Irene of Rome, who nursed him back to health.
 When he was able, he confronted the emperor Diocletian about his sins, namely the persecution of Christians.
 The emperor ordered him to be beaten to death, and thrown into the Cloaca Maxima.
 Sebastian's body was removed by another pious woman, Lucina, and he was buried in the catacombs at a church which would later be called San Sebastiano fuori le mura.
 He is buried near the tombs of Saint Peter and Saint Paul.
 His story was recorded in the 5th century.